 How we support facilitators

-SMART Recovery UK is here to grow the network of effective SMART Recovery meetings, so right at the heart of our work is the support we offer to our network of peer facilitators.
+UK SMART Recovery is here to grow the network of effective SMART Recovery meetings, so right at the heart of our work is the support we offer to our network of peer Facilitators.
 This is work in progress and we hope to offer more support as we grow and become even more established.

-The training we offer is one of the most important ways that we support facilitators.
-We get very good feedback that this is working and valued by our facilitators but of course we will continue to improve upon this in future.
+The training we offer is one of the most important ways that we support Facilitators.
+We get very good feedback that this is working and valued by our Facilitators but of course we will continue to improve upon this in future.

-When you complete the training you will be sent a certificate and a professionally printed copy of the UK SMART Recovery Facilitators Manual.
+When you complete the training you will be sent a certificate and a professionally printed copy of the UK SMART Recovery Facilitator’s Manual.

 It is not designed to be read all in one go, but dipped into regularly as your experience grows and new challenges present.

 We offer three distinct types of support meetings for trained Facilitators through online voice chat.

 Two are designed to help Facilitators build on what they learned in the training about SMART concepts, tools and running a meeting.
 These meetings use roughly the same structure as normal SMART Recovery meetings, but focus on the challenges of facilitating meetings rather than the recovery of the Facilitators themselves.

 The third meeting is to offer Facilitators the opportunity to discuss with their peers, personal issues they may not want to discuss in their own or other public SMART meetings.

 The schedule for all Facilitator Support meetings can be found here